trustworthyaiday/trustworthyaiday.github.io/call.md

 ### Submission Instructions and Logistics
 Each accepted submission will be presented as a talk (of duration 15 to 30 mins) at the deep learning day of the KDD 2021 conference which will be held virtually on August 18th, 2021.

 Each submission should be a 2-page extended abstract formatted using the [ACM paper template](https://www.acm.org/publications/proceedings-template) and uploaded as a PDF.
 The submission should include a detailed outline of all the material that the author(s) plan to discuss in their talk.
 The 2-page submission should also include a brief (1-2 paragraph) bio of the main speaker at the end.
-Authors are free to include an additional two pages of appendix/supplementary material in the submission pdf. **Author names should be anonymized.**
+Authors are free to include an additional two pages of appendix/supplementary material in the submission pdf.

 **Submission Website**:  [https://cmt3.research.microsoft.com/KDDDLD2021/Submission/Index]([https://cmt3.research.microsoft.com/KDDDLD2021/Submission/Index])